andrealacamera/ts-crash-course-2023/README.md

 2. Functions.
 Objects, Type Aliases and Property modifiers.
 Arrays.
 Union.
 Tuples and Enums.
 Interfaces, Interface vs Type.

-- How to setup Typescript for real projects
+3. How to setup Typescript for real projects.

-- Classes, Private Public, Getters and Setters, Protected

-- Why Interface is important, Abstract class
+4. Classes, Private and Public, Getters and Setters, Protected.
+Why Interface is important (Class Heritage).
+Abstract classes.

 - Generics, Generics in Array and Arrow functions, Generic Classes